A1Kumari/Todo-Summary-Assistant-/readme.md

 Todo Summary Assistant
-A full-stack application to manage your personal to-do list, generate meaningful summaries using a real Large Language Model (LLM), and send those summaries directly to a Slack channel.
+A full-stack application to manage your personal to-do list, generate meaningful summaries using a Large Language Model (LLM), and send those summaries directly to a Slack channel.

 Tech Stack
 Frontend: React